Judgment is the Ultimate Trap

-So many people live isolated and trapped by judgement.
+So many people live isolated and trapped by judgment.
 Too many souls live in constant pain from the whip of judgment.

-When living inside the trap of judgement, it’s hard to open up and trust other people.
-Talking with others stirs up more pain, blame and ultimately judgement.
+When living in the trap of judgment, it’s hard to open up and trust other people.
+Talking with others stirs up more pain, blame and ultimately judgment.

 Judgment is a whip: fear and pain which lashes a person down.